LXQin/SyntheSize_py/docs/source/index.rst

 This framework employs the inverse power law function (IPLF) to accurately model different sample sizes and their corresponding classification accuracies.
 SyntheSize also evaluates the generated/augmented data through heatmap and UMAP(Uniform Manifold Approximation and Projection).

-More information and the original implementation in R can be found in this `Github repository <https://github.com/LXQin/SyntheSize>`_.
+More information and the original implementation in R can be found in this `Github repository <https://github.com/LXQin/SyntheSize>`_ and the Python code can be found `here <https://github.com/LXQin/SyntheSize_py>`_.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.